 In the last 10 years, Newport has seen the growth in semi-conductor and technology companies locating in the area.
-The Council's Regeneration & Economic Development team in collaboration with CCR and Welsh Government supported KLA in the expansion of their operation at Newport's Imperial Park, which will act as their European HQ when completed in 2025.
-This commitment to Newport has seen the number of people employed by KLA in the city more than double between 2019 and 2023 and is expected to result in the company employing over 750 people in high-value jobs by 2024.
+The Council's Regeneration & Economic Development team in collaboration with CCR and Welsh Government supported KLA in the expansion of their operation at Newport's Imperial Park, which will act as their European HQ.
 This is an example of how Newport Council is supporting industries to locate and sustain their presence in the city providing long term employment opportunities to residents across Newport and South East Wales.
 In April 2022, the UK Government (UKG) published details of its £2.6bn Shared Prosperity Fund.
 Newport was allocated over £27m of core funding to deliver over 50 projects / initiatives over the next three years and work will be commencing in 2023/24 to deliver these projects.
 Throughout the year, the Council's Business Support team also continued to help businesses to access advice and financial support through the City of Newport Business Grants.
 In total £36k was awarded to 17 businesses creating a total of 52 new jobs.

 City centres are places where people live, work, learn and play and perform a number of different functions at the heart of urban areas.
 Like many other small cities in the UK there are many external factors impacting the long term sustainability of the city centre such as online shopping and commerce, out of town shopping, the Covid pandemic and now the Cost of Living crisis.
-The Council has sought to encourage a variety of uses in the city centre, including residential, leisure, offices and education.
-A number of developments providing new residential units have been completed, including the former Carousel building on Skinner Street.
-Proposals for the new leisure and well-being centre are at an advanced stage with planning permission in place and the demolition of the Newport Centre will facilitate the development of the new city centre college campus.
-Having modern and sustainable facilities in an accessible location is important to ensuring that our city centre is vibrant and viable.
-Over the last 3 years Newport City Council has offered business rates support to businesses and has been supporting the development of Grade A office spaces.
+Over the last 3 years Newport City Council has offered business rates support to businesses and has been developing Grade A office spaces.
 In 2022/23 we supported 20,000 sq ft of empty floor space brought back into use including Griffin House, a new pool bar at Station Quarter, and the Creative Hub on Commercial Street.
-Events are also an important feature of city centre activity and the Council have organised over 30 events across the City, many of which have been held in the City Centre.
-2022 saw the return of the very popular Food Festival as well as the celebrations associated with the late Queen's Platinum Jubilee.
 There are several strategies that we need to update and implement to support the recovery and regeneration of Newport including the city centre.

-Many of these strategies such as the Placemaking Plan and the Replacement Local Development Plan are still in development but work is ongoing to ensure that these strategies align and complement each other.
+Many of these strategies such as the Placemaking Plan and the Replacement Local Development Plan are still in development.
+However, we have already started to make progress with the Indoor Market, new hotel and now the commencement of the Knowledge Quarter with the development of a new leisure centre and college.

 Following the Covid Pandemic the Council's visitor performance measure has seen a fall in the number of visitors to Newport.
 The Council is working with partners to bring this back to prepandemic levels.
 To support this Newport is able to offer a diverse range of events across the city to celebrate our culture, heritage and sporting events.
 In 2022/23, Newport City Council supported over 30 events including the return of the Food Festival, Newport Marathon, Battle of Britain expedition, Art on the Hill and Small Business Saturday as some of the examples.

 In January 2023, the Council and 'Friends of Newport Ship' reported the completion of a significant milestone in the preservation of Newport's Medieval ship.
 As widely reported across the BBC, and other major media outlets, this has been a long process collaborating with experts from the Mary Rose museum to dry out the timbers.
 Over the next year, the Council and its partners are going to be focusing on finding a permanent home for the ship to enable visitors to view the ship and experience medieval life in Newport.